jiahaoli95/idam/README.md

 python main.py --exp_name exp
 ```
 This command will run an experiment with all the options set to default.
 You can see at the end of main.py a list of options that can be used to control hyperparameters of the model and experiment settings.
 The comments in the file should be enough to understand them.

+## Citation
+Please cite this paper if you want to use it in your work,

+	@InProceedings{idam,
+	  title={Iterative Distance-Aware Similarity Matrix Convolution with Mutual-Supervised Point Elimination for Efficient Point Cloud Registration},
+	  author={Li, Jiahao and Zhang, Changhao and Xu, Ziyao and Zhou, Hangning and Zhang, Chi},
+	  booktitle = {European Conference on Computer Vision (ECCV)},
+	  month = {July},
+	  year={2020}
+	}